Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Geometry, symmetries, and Dirac spinors on the Poincar e disk

-which we substitute into Eq. \eqref{eq:greenfunction_def}.
-Given that the time coordinate is associated with energy for vanishing spin connection, we will treat energy as a parameter, allowing to define the parameter $s^2=E^2-m^2$, directly related to the (real) energy.
-An ansatz for the auxiliary function contains a matrix part $U(x,y)$ and a function of the distance between two different points in space, with the condition $U(x,x)=1$.
+which we substitute into Eq.~\eqref{eq:greenfunction_def}.
+We introduce the spectral parameter \(s^2=E^2-m^2\). \begingroup For the DOS results discussed below, we specialize to massless Dirac fermions, \(m=0\), so that \(s=|E|\) and the analytic continuation is directly in the real energy.
+The formulas for the Green's function are first written in terms of \(s\) and then evaluated in this massless limit. \endgroup An ansatz for the auxiliary function contains a matrix part \(U(x,y)\) and a function of the distance between two different points in space, with \(U(x,x)=1\).
 The Green's function in $D$-dimensional hyperbolic space then takes the form~\cite{Camporesi:1992tm}, \begin{widetext}

-\end{widetext} The DOS in $D$-dimensional hyperbolic space is found from the Green's function as
+\end{widetext} The DOS in $D$-dimensional hyperbolic space is found from the Green's function as \begingroup

-where analytical continuation in energy is performed.
+\endgroup where analytical continuation in energy is performed.
 It should be noted that, in the Matsubara (imaginary-time) formalism, the energy parameter is purely imaginary, taking the form $s \to i s$, with $s \in \mathbb{R}$.
 To relate the Matsubara Green's function to physical observables defined for the real frequency, one performs analytic continuation by substituting $i s \to \omega + i\delta$, where $\omega$ is the real frequency and $\delta>0$ is infinitesimal.

 We first focus on the calculation of the DOS in two-dimensional space, $D=2$.
 After taking the trace of Eq. (\ref{greens_function}), we find a divergence which we treat by employing the dimensional regularization, with $\varepsilon=2-D$.
 Taking the limit $\delta\to0$ first, and then $D\to2$ (equivalently, $\varepsilon\to0$),